Shedding light on the truth

 Case Specific Assistance

 The assistance offered by the Vidocq Society can take several forms.
 Most often, once a case is accepted by the Vidocq Society, the lead investigators are invited, at the Society’s expense, to present their case to our members at one of our monthly luncheon meetings in Philadelphia, where our members pose questions and offer suggestions.
-Following the meeting, many members offer their time and expertise to review additional materials and offer additional guidance.
+Following the meeting, through the Society, many members offer their time and expertise to review additional materials and offer additional guidance.

-The Society can also offer forensic assistance including, as examples, DNA testing, blood stain spatter analysis, review of an autopsy report and its accompanying photographs, study of polygraph charts and 911 call analysis.
+The Society can also offer forensic assistance including, as examples, DNA testing, blood pattern analysis, review of an autopsy report and its accompanying photographs, study of polygraph charts and 911 call analysis.
 In all cases, opinions provided by the members are their own and are not formally or legally binding on the Vidocq Society.

 Training

+The Vidocq Society conducts cold case homicide seminars on a regular basis, often sponsored by a law enforcement agency or college criminal justice program.
 We work with the host agency to develop a seminar based on their particular needs.
 Our members share their expertise with the attendees by reviewing one or more cold case homicides selected by the host agency.
 Attendance is limited to credentialed law enforcement and homicide prosecutors.
 There is no charge to the host agency; however, on occasion, the host agency will help to defray our costs through the use of grants and training funds.

 How can you request the assistance of the Vidocq Society?